loveencounterflow/coffee-script/README.md

 [EcmaScript 6 (ES6, dubbed 'Harmony')](http://wiki.ecmascript.org/doku.php?id=harmony:generators), we have a
 Python-like `yield` keyword in JavaScript.
 Yeah!

-That's really cool–'cause, y'know, `yield` brings generators, and generators are cool for—you guessed it—asynchronous programming.
+That's really cool—'cause, y'know, `yield` brings generators, and generators are cool for—you guessed it—asynchronous programming.

 Unfortunately, it's not looking as if [CoffeeScript](https://github.com/jashkenas/coffee-script) in its